 Steven Wexler received his Ph.D. from the University of Louisville and B.A. from Syracuse University.
-His research and teaching interests include rhetoric and philosophy of language, China and transnationalism, rhetoric of science, digital writing, and film.
+His research and teaching interests include rhetoric, philosophy, digital writing, and film.

 "Rhetoric, Literacy, and Social Change in Post-Mao China."
 College Composition and Communication 60.4 (2009): 808-26.